clulab/tomcat-text/README.md

 ```
 When run on the message bus, the agent will analyze messages received on two topics:

-### observations/chat
+### Chat messages

+Message bus topic 'observations/chat'

-Message received on the Observations topic is expected in the following format:
+Message received on the chat topic are expected to have the following json format:
 ```json
 {
   "header": {